 - Review and organize your notes.
 When following up, it is important to remember the details of your interactions with specific employers. - Follow instructions given to you by the employer.
 For example, if an employer encourages you to apply online, be sure that you submit your application online within the next two days. - Send a thank you letter, preferably within 24 hours of meeting the employer.
 See sample on page 34.

-CAREER EVENTS
+SPRING CAREER EVENTS

-Please visit career.fsu.edu/fairs for more information on each fair and updates on virtual/in-person plans.
+Log in to NoleNetwork or visit career.fsu.edu/ fairs for more information and for more details regarding Spring 2023 fairs.